santiagocoelho/santiagocoelho.github.io/_pages/cv.md

 Patents
 ======
-* System, method and computer-accessible medium for determining rotational invariants of the cumulant expansion from one or more acquisitions which can be minima.
+* System, method and computer-accessible medium for determining rotational invariants of the cumulant expansion from one or more acquisitions which can be minimal.
 US Patent provisional application (2022).
 * System, method and computer-accessible medium for diffusion MRI withour shells.
 US Patent provisional application (2022).